About the Program

 The fellow is expected to participate and attend in the weekly Multidisciplinary Tumor Board Conference.
 This conference is well attended by thoracic surgery, interventional radiology, oncology, radiation oncology, pathology and interventional pulmonary.

 The fellow is also expected to participate in the bimonthly Multidisciplinary Airway Conference.
 This conference is well attended by thoracic surgery, ENT, and interventional pulmonary.

 Nicholas Pastis, MD – Clinical Professor and Program Director

-Christian Ghattas, MD – Assistant Associate Program Director
+Christian Ghattas, MD – Assistant Professor and Associate Program Director